 The impact of the COVID-19/Coronavirus on your federal student loans

-In response to the COVID-19/Coronavirus pandemic, the federal government ordered the Department of Education to suspend collection activity (treasury offset, wage garnishment, etc.) on defaulted student loans until September 30, 2020.
-This period of no-collection activity may or may not have been extended until December 31, 2020 via an executive order signed by President Trump.
+In response to the COVID-19/Coronavirus pandemic, the federal government ordered the U.S. Department of Education to suspend collection activity (treasury offset, wage garnishment, etc.) on defaulted student loans until September 30, 2020.
+This no-collection activity period may or may not have been extended until December 31, 2020, via an executive order signed by President Trump.